louis-tru/quark/node/doc/api/http.md

 added: v0.3.8
 -->

-Emitted when the request has been aborted by the client and the network socket has closed.
+Emitted when the request has been aborted and the network socket has closed.

 ### Event: 'close'
 <!-- YAML